Two GOP primary losers in Colorado fail to pay for recounts

 The office informed Mesa County Clerk Tina Peters, who lost her race for the GOP nomination for secretary of state, and state Rep. Ron Hanks, who fell short in his bid for the party’s U.S. Senate nomination, that it was moving forward finalizing the results of the primary.
 Neither candidate paid the $236,000 that was due by July 15 for the recount.

+In letters sent to the office on Tuesday, both said they wanted a hand recount rather than one done by machine.
+A centerpiece of their election conspiracy theory has been mistrust of voting machines.

-Both Peters and Hanks have promoted the false claim that President Joe Biden did not actually win his election against former President Donald Trump in 2020, and they also claimed widespread fraud led to their losses in the GOP primary.
+Peters and Hanks have promoted the false claim that President Joe Biden did not actually win his election against former President Donald Trump in 2020 and also claimed widespread fraud led to their losses in the state’s June 28 GOP primary.
 They are part of a growing number of deniers of the outcome of the 2020 election also questioning their own primary losses.

-In letters sent Tuesday to the secretary of state, the two candidates said they would not pay for the recount because it would not be done by hand.

 The secretary of state’s letters said a hand recount is not allowed under the office’s regulations and dismissed the candidates’ concerns about possible fraud.
 It said they have one last window to pay for a recount — until July 26.